ShenghaoD0081/github-tutorial/README.md

 ## Workflow & Commands
 > - _git init_: initializes the directory.
 You **MUST** do this before using git add.
 You also **MUST** be in a directory to do this.
 > - _mkdir_: Makes a directory.
 Pretty simple right?
 I mean you can't do anything without a directory.
-> - _cd_: Changes the directory you are in.
+> - _cd filename_: Changes the directory you are in.
-> - _touch_: Make a file.
+> - _touch filename_: Make a file.
 I mean a directory is useless without files.
-> - _c9_: Moves you inside a file.
+> - _c9 filename_: Moves you inside a file.
 You do want to edit the file right?
-> - _git add_: Adds directory and files inside it to the staging area so you can commit it.
+> - _git add filename_: Adds directory and files inside it to the staging area so you can commit it.
-> - _git commit_: commits the stuff you just added to staging area after you commit it you cna push it
+> - _git commit -m "message"_: commits the stuff you just added to staging area after you commit it you cna push it
 > - _git push_: Pushes the directory and the files on GitHub
-> -
-> -
-> -
-> -
-> -
-> -
-> -
-> -
-> -
-> -

 ```css
 The End